CanAISolutions/canai-platform/.roo/rules/canai-structure-rules.md

 ---
 description:
 globs:
 alwaysApply: true
 ---
+---
+description: Guides consistent project file and folder organization
+globs: frontend/src/**/*, backend/**/*, databases/**/*, docs/**/*, packages/**/*, .github/workflows/*
+alwaysApply: true
+---

-# CanAI Structure Rules
+# CanAI Structure Guidelines

 ## Purpose
-Maintain a scalable, modular codebase architecture with reusable rule patterns for the CanAI Emotional Sovereignty Platform, ensuring consistent Domain-Driven Design (DDD) principles and AI-specific code organization.
+Foster a scalable, modular, and maintainable codebase for the CanAI Emotional Sovereignty Platform, ensuring consistency, reusability, and alignment with the Product Requirements Document (PRD).

-## Standards
+## Guidelines

-### Repository Layout
+### Repository Organization
-- **Root Structure** (`canai-platform/`):
-  - `backend/` - Node.js/TypeScript server with Express routes, middleware, services
-  - `frontend/` - React/Vite application with components, pages, utilities
-  - `databases/` - Supabase migrations, schemas, cron jobs
-  - `docs/` - Technical documentation and project guides
-  - `packages/` - Shared configurations and TypeScript configs
-  - `.github/` - CI/CD workflows and automation
-  - `temp-roo-rules/` - Development rules and patterns
+- Organize the codebase into logical sections for backend, frontend, database, documentation, shared utilities, and CI/CD workflows.
+- Adapt the structure to project needs while maintaining clarity and PRD alignment.

-### Backend Service Design (Domain-Driven Design)
+### Backend Architecture
-- **Service Layer** (`backend/services/`):
-  - Domain services: `gpt4o.js`, `hume.js`, `sparkSplit.js`, `memberstack.js`
-  - Infrastructure services: `cache.js`, `supabase.js`, `stripe.js`, `posthog.js`
-  - Each service encapsulates business logic for a specific domain
+- Encapsulate business logic in modular services for reusability and testability.
-  - Services are stateless and independently testable
-- **Route Layer** (`backend/routes/`):
-  - Thin controllers focused on HTTP concerns
-  - Route handlers delegate to domain services
+- Keep API route handlers lightweight, delegating logic to services.
-  - Consistent error handling and response formatting
-  - Examples: `sparks.js`, `deliverables.js`, `inputs.js`, `feedback.js`
-- **Middleware Layer** (`backend/middleware/`):
-  - Cross-cutting concerns: `auth.js`, `rateLimit.js`, `validation.js`
-  - Error handling: `error.js` with empathetic messaging
-  - Performance: `retry.js` with exponential backoff
-  - Security: CSP headers, input sanitization
+- Use middleware to address cross-cutting concerns like authentication and validation.
+- Design stateless services with minimal dependencies for scalability.

-### Frontend Feature Organization
+### Frontend Organization
-- **Component Architecture** (`frontend/src/components/`):
-  - Feature-based grouping: `DiscoveryHook/`, `SparkSplit/`, `DetailedInput/`
-  - Shared UI components: `ui/` (shadcn/ui components)
-  - Enhanced components: `enhanced/` (ErrorBoundary, LoadingState)
-- **Page Components** (`frontend/src/pages/`):
-  - 9-stage journey pages: `DiscoveryHook.tsx`, `SparkLayer.tsx`, `SparkSplit.tsx`
+- Group components by feature, with shared UI elements centralized for reuse.
-  - Each page focuses on presentation and user interaction
+- Align pages with user journey stages, focusing on presentation logic.
+- Centralize API clients and helper functions in utilities for consistency.
-  - Business logic delegated to utility functions and hooks
+- Promote reusable components and hooks to enhance efficiency.
-- **Utility Layer** (`frontend/src/utils/`):
-  - API clients: `sparkLayerApi.ts`, `purchaseFlowApi.ts`, `deliverableApi.ts`
-  - Integration utilities: `supabase.ts`, `memberstack.ts`, `analytics.ts`
-  - Helper functions: `tracing.ts`, `makecom.ts`

 ### Naming Conventions
-- **Directories**: kebab-case (`detailed-input/`, `spark-split/`, `purchase-flow/`)
-- **React Components**: PascalCase (`SparkLayer.tsx`, `IntentMirror.tsx`, `TrustDeltaDisplay.tsx`)
-- **Functions & Variables**: camelCase (`generateSparks`, `trustDelta`, `userInput`)
-- **Constants**: UPPER_SNAKE_CASE (`API_ENDPOINTS`, `DEFAULT_TTL`, `MAX_RETRIES`)
-- **Files**:
-  - Backend: camelCase for services (`gpt4o.js`, `sparkSplit.js`)
-  - Frontend: PascalCase for components, camelCase for utilities
-- **Database**: snake_case for tables and columns (`prompt_logs`, `user_id`, `trust_delta`)

-### Code Organization Principles
-- **Thin Controller, Fat Domain**:
-  - Route handlers (`backend/routes/`) focus on HTTP concerns
-  - Business logic resides in domain services (`backend/services/`)
-  - Data access patterns centralized in service layer
-- **Single Responsibility**:
-  - Each module has one reason to change
-  - Clear separation of concerns between layers
-  - Minimal dependencies between modules
-- **Dependency Direction**:
-  - Routes depend on services, not vice versa
-  - Services depend on infrastructure, not on routes
-  - Frontend utilities depend on external APIs, not on components

-### Modularity & Reusability
-- **Shared Patterns** (`backend/rules/` - to be created):
-  - Input validation patterns with Joi: `validateInput.js`
-  - Output verification schemas: `verifyOutput.js`
-  - Hallucination detection: `checkHallucination.js`
-  - Performance monitoring: `logPerformance.js`
-- **Component Reusability**:
-  - UI components in `frontend/src/components/ui/` for cross-feature use
-  - Custom hooks in `frontend/src/hooks/` for state management
-  - Utility functions avoid duplication across features
-- **Service Interfaces**:
-  - Consistent API contracts between services
-  - Error handling patterns standardized across services
-  - Logging and monitoring integrated into all services

-### AI-Specific Code Patterns
-- **AI Service Structure** (`backend/services/`):
-  - `gpt4o.js`: Content generation with prompt management
-  - `hume.js`: Emotional resonance validation with circuit breaker
-  - `sparkSplit.js`: Output comparison and TrustDelta calculation
-- **Prompt Management** (`backend/prompts/`):
-  - Organized by feature: `business_plan.js`, `funnel.js`, `sparks.js`
-  - Template-based prompts with parameter injection
-  - Version control for prompt evolution
-- **AI Integration Patterns**:
-  - Async/await for all AI service calls
-  - Circuit breaker patterns for external AI services
-  - Fallback strategies (Hume AI → GPT-4o sentiment analysis)
-  - Token management and chunking for large inputs
-- **Quality Assurance**:
-  - Output schema validation before returning to users
-  - TrustDelta scoring for output quality measurement
-  - Emotional resonance validation with Hume AI

-### Database Schema Organization
-- **Migration Structure** (`databases/migrations/`):
-  - Table-specific migrations: `prompt_logs.sql`, `comparisons.sql`
-  - RLS policies: `*_rls.sql` files for each table
-  - Indexes: Performance-optimized queries with proper indexing
-- **Schema Patterns**:
-  - Consistent UUID primary keys with `gen_random_uuid()`
-  - User association via `user_id` foreign keys
-  - Audit fields: `created_at`, `updated_at` timestamps
-  - JSON fields for flexible data: `payload JSONB`, `emotional_resonance JSONB`

-### File Organization Best Practices
-- **Avoid Nested Utils**: Keep utility functions flat in respective directories
-- **Reuse Existing Folders**: Use `configs/` instead of creating redundant directories
-- **Feature Grouping**: Group related files by feature, not by file type
-- **Clear Interfaces**: Each module exports clear, documented interfaces
-- **Minimal Dependencies**: Reduce coupling between modules

-### Roo Code Rule Library
-- **Reusable Patterns** (to be documented in `docs/rules/library.md`):
-  - Joi validation schemas for consistent input validation
-  - PostHog event logging patterns for analytics
-  - Supabase RLS policy templates for security
-  - Error handling patterns with empathetic messaging
-  - Retry logic with exponential backoff
-- **AI Model Registry & Versioning**:
-  - Formal registry for AI model versions and configurations
-  - Traceability for AI outputs and model performance
-  - Reproducibility through version-controlled prompts
-- **TaskMaster Integration**:
-  - Roo Code AI instructions mandate use of established patterns
-  - Automated validation of pattern compliance in CI/CD
-  - Documentation updates when patterns evolve
+- Use consistent naming for clarity (e.g., kebab-case for directories, PascalCase for components, camelCase for functions).
+- Align file names with their purpose to improve discoverability.

+### Code Organization
+- Separate concerns by keeping business logic in services and presentation in components.
+- Design modules with single responsibilities to simplify maintenance.
+- Ensure clear dependency flows, with routes relying on services and services on infrastructure.
+- Build modular code with well-defined interfaces and low coupling.

+### AI Code Patterns
+- Structure AI services for clarity, separating concerns like content generation and validation.
+- Organize AI prompts by feature, ensuring traceability and maintainability.
+- Incorporate reliability patterns like async calls and fallbacks for AI integrations.
+- Validate AI outputs to meet quality and schema requirements.

+### Database Structure
+- Use consistent naming conventions and unique identifiers for schemas.
+- Separate migrations, access policies, and indexes for clarity.
+- Include audit fields, such as timestamps, to track data changes.
+- Support flexible data storage where needed, guided by PRD requirements.

+### Best Practices
+- Avoid deep nesting in utility functions for accessibility.
+- Group files by feature to enhance navigation.
+- Provide clear, documented interfaces for modules.
+- Minimize dependencies to improve maintainability.

+### Reusable Patterns
+- Apply consistent validation schemas for inputs and outputs.
+- Standardize event logging to support analytics.
+- Use uniform error handling with clear, user-friendly messages.
+- Implement retry logic for external services to ensure reliability.

 ## Validation

-### Structure Enforcement
+### CI/CD Checks
-- **CI/CD Validation** (`.github/workflows/structure.yml`):
-  - ESLint rules for naming convention compliance
-  - File organization validation
+- Enforce naming and organization standards in CI/CD pipelines.
-  - Import/export pattern checking
-  - Dependency direction validation
-- **Code Quality Gates**:
-  - TypeScript strict mode enforcement
-  - Test coverage requirements for services
-  - Documentation completeness checks
-- **Pattern Compliance**:
-  - Automated detection of anti-patterns
-  - Rule library usage verification
-  - Modularity metrics tracking
+- Verify code quality through type safety, test coverage, and documentation checks.
+- Confirm adherence to reusable patterns for consistency.

-### Testing Requirements
+### Testing
-- **Unit Testing**: Jest tests for all services and utilities
+- Write unit tests for services and utilities to ensure functionality.
-- **Integration Testing**: API endpoint testing with Supertest
+- Conduct integration tests to validate API and feature interactions.
-- **Structure Testing**: Validate file organization and naming
+- Test file organization and naming for compliance.
-- **Pattern Testing**: Verify reusable pattern implementation
+- Verify consistent application of reusable patterns.

 ### Acceptance Criteria
-- AC-1: All files follow naming conventions, validated by ESLint
-- AC-2: Service layer properly encapsulates business logic
-- AC-3: Frontend components maintain single responsibility
+- Codebase follows clear naming and organization conventions.
+- Business logic is encapsulated in services, not routes.
+- Components adhere to single-responsibility principles.
-- AC-4: AI services implement circuit breaker patterns
+- AI services incorporate reliability patterns.
-- AC-5: Database schemas follow established patterns
+- Database schemas align with defined standards.
-- AC-6: Rule library patterns are consistently applied
+- Reusable patterns are applied consistently.

-## Technical Implementation
+## PRD Alignment

-### File Structure Targets
-- `backend/server.js` - Express application entry point
-- `backend/routes/index.js` - Route aggregation and organization
-- `backend/services/` - Domain and infrastructure services
-- `backend/middleware/` - Cross-cutting concerns
-- `backend/prompts/` - AI prompt templates and management
-- `backend/rules/` - Reusable code patterns (to be created)
-- `frontend/src/components/` - Feature-based component organization
-- `frontend/src/pages/` - 9-stage journey page components
-- `frontend/src/utils/` - API clients and utility functions
-- `databases/migrations/` - Schema definitions and RLS policies
-- `docs/rules/library.md` - Pattern documentation

-### Architecture Patterns
-- Microservices-inspired with stateless APIs
-- Event-driven architecture with Make.com webhooks
-- Circuit breaker patterns for external service resilience
-- Cache-first strategies for performance optimization
-- Domain-driven design for business logic organization

-### Development Guidelines
-- Preserve existing code structures aligned with PRD requirements
+- Support PRD requirements for architecture, backend, frontend, and database design.
-- File-by-file changes to maintain system stability
-- Clear separation between presentation and business logic
-- Consistent error handling and logging across all layers
-- Performance monitoring integrated into all services
+- Prioritize PRD guidance, adapting these guidelines to avoid conflicts and meet evolving needs.

-## References
+## Development Principles
-- PRD Sections: 8.1 (Architecture Overview), 8.3 (Backend), 8.2 (Frontend), 8.4 (Database)
-- Project Structure: Repository root organization, service layer design
-- Patterns: Domain-driven design, circuit breaker, cache-first strategies
-- Quality: ESLint validation, TypeScript strict mode, test coverage
+- **Modularity**: Create reusable, independent modules.
+- **Consistency**: Maintain uniform structure and naming.
+- **Quality**: Produce testable, well-documented code.
+- **Flexibility**: Design for adaptability to PRD updates.

 ---

-**Updated**: June 18, 2025
+**Created**: June 19, 2025
-**Version**: 2.0.0
+**Version**: 1.0.0
-**Scope**: Repository organization, service design, AI patterns, quality enforcement